Member | Established: 1943 | Associate since 2019

 SMO 2: International Education Standards

-The CCPPE reports that it is also advocating for an update of the Accountants Law to incorporate practical experience requirements and a qualification exam before practicing.
-Furthermore, the CCPPE indicates it is developing a new initiative to strengthen the registry of professional accountants maintained by the SCVS and the SB and raise awareness of the importance of mandatory CPD among the national regulators.
+The CCPPE reports that it is advocating for an update of the Accountants Law to incorporate practical experience requirements and a qualification exam before practicing.
+Furthermore, the CCPPE developed an initiative to strengthen the registry of professional accountants maintained by the SCVS and the SB and raise awareness of the importance of mandatory CPD among national regulators.
+The CCPPE also indicates it has developed a qualification exam for the financial sector regulators' consideration as part of their requirements to register auditors.

 -